toddwseattle/NUwebbootcamp0/step-by-step.md

   </mat-list>
 </div>
 ````
-This should render the artists when added using `ng serve`
+This should render the Github ID list when added using `ng serve`

 9. Now we need to toggle the favorite.  in `<mat-list-item>` tag, before where we show the name with `{{id.name}}`  we will put a button to toggle the favorite.
 We show the heart based on the favorite property.
 To do this, we use the `*ngIf= ` structural directive.
 When the expression is true, that element is shown (and evaluated if there are methods or properties access within).
 A `<span>` is useful to do this.
 When the button is clicked, it should call the method we created and toggle the favorite flag.
 The button within the `<mat-list-item>` will look like this:
 ````html